pmcharrison/mpt/README.md

 In the meanwhile, you can cite this repository as follows:

 > Larrouy-Maestri, P., Harrison, P. M. C., & Müllensiefen, D. (2018).
-Mistuning Perception Test, psychTestR implementation. https://doi.org/10.5281/zenodo.1415363
+Mistuning Perception Test, psychTestR implementation.
+Zenodo. https://doi.org/10.5281/zenodo.1415363

 We also advise mentioning the software versions you used,